bvlj/android_vendor_lineage_health/readme.md

 OEMs have access to an additional `ContentProvider` that can deny read and/or write access for each particular metric to every single app.
 This should be used for "OEM health manager applications" in order to allow the user to have complete control over the data flow.

+### Permissions

+The following Android permissions are used by the Lineage Health platform

+- `lineageos.permission.HEALTH_ACCESS`
+    - Access: system, oem, signature
+    - Usage: Implement policies that define granular per-app access to each metric regardless of other permissions
+- `lineageos.permission.HEALTH_ACTIVITY`
+    - Access: runtime (dangerous)
+    - Usage: Access to fitness-related metrics.
+May be overridden by system policies
+- `lineageos.permission.HEALTH_BODY`
+    - Access: runtime (dangerous)
+    - Usage: Access to body-related metrics.
+May be overridden by system policies
+- `lineageos.permission.HEALTH_BREATHING`
+    - Access: runtime (dangerous)
+    - Usage: Access to breathing-related metrics.
+May be overridden by system policies
+- `lineageos.permission.HEALTH_HEART_BLOOD`
+    - Access: runtime (dangerous)
+    - Usage: Access to heart and blood-related metrics.
+May be overridden by system policies
+- `lineageos.permission.HEALTH_MINDFULNESS`
+    - Access: runtime (dangerous)
+    - Usage: Access to mindfulness-related metrics.
+May be overridden by system policies
+- `lineageos.permission.HEALTH_MEDICAL_PROFILE`
+    - Access: runtime (dangerous)
+    - Usage: Access to medical profile data.

 ## Build